 If there is no Designer button, check if Designer was enabled in this step of the workflow configuration.

-If your access request contains an AWS instance, you must Select Security Groups for the VPC.
+If your access request contains an AWS instance, select Security Groups for the VPC.

-If a later access request requires changes that are also required in an earlier access request, Designer notes that no changes will be implemented for the later access request.
+If a later access request requires the same changes as an earlier one, Designer notes that no duplicate changes will be implemented.

-In the recommendations, the Designer assigns names to the new servers/services/rule names using these guidelines:
+Designer assigns names to new servers, services, or rules using these guidelines:

-If the request came from SecureApp, then it uses the name given in SecureApp
+If the request came from SecureApp, Designer uses the SecureApp name

 If an "i" icon appears next to the recommendation, then Designer has modified the name assigned in SecureApp to meet the vendor's requirements.
 For example if you created a new connection with the name “Connection 1” the Designer changes it to “Connection1” if spaces are not allowed.